 - The Big Guy: The largest student among the cast.
 It also helps that he's slightly older since he never finished high school.

 - Cannot Talk to Women: He becomes really bashful whenever he's talking to a girl.
 He evidently got over it later in his life, considering that the real life Shinji is a married father over 50.

-- Dark Skinned Red Head: He's one of the few dark skinned characters in the cast and he has bright red hair.
+- Dark Skinned Red Head: He's one of the few dark-skinned characters in the cast and he has bright red hair.